ReconnectedCC/docs/src/content/docs/mods/replethora/block-scanner.md

+---
-# Block scanner
+title: Block scanner
+---

 The block scanner provides a way to query information about surrounding blocks.
 Useful for discovering ores, or just snooping in on your neighbours.

 **Module: `plethora:scanner` ([view methods](https://plethora.madefor.cc/methods.html#module-methods-plethora:scanner))**

 Usable in:

 - Manipulator